riyazdf/dockercon-workshop/README.md

 ## Extra for Experts

-AppArmor profiles are quite application-specific -- while we've had some practice at writing our own profiles, wouldn't it be nice to have some tools for debugging and generating AppArmor profiles?
+AppArmor profiles are quite application-specific -- while we've had some practice at writing our own profiles by hand, wouldn't it be nice to have some tools for debugging and generating AppArmor profiles?
 We'll explore `aa-complain` and `aa-genprof` to help us achieve these goals.

 1. On Ubuntu, start by installing `apparmor-utils`: